a5bru/TR-M2T/README.md

 # TR-M2T

-Protocol Transformer for MQTT and TCP
+GNSS Data Protocol Transformer for NTRIP, MQTT, and TCP

-This repository demonstrates the use of MQTT for transmitting GNSS data by leveraging a protocol transformer.
+This repository demonstrates the use of MQTT for transmitting GNSS data by leveraging a protocol transformer capable of handling NTRIP, MQTT, and TCP protocols.
 The project integrates Python with the Paho MQTT library, Mosquitto broker, and RTKLIB to facilitate seamless data conversion and transmission.
-It serves as a practical example for developers interested in combining MQTT with GNSS workflows for real-time applications.
+It serves as a practical example for developers interested in combining these protocols with GNSS workflows for real-time applications.

 In Order to run the example you have to define the following: